vtos/qanda/README.md

 Being a fan of Domain Driven Design from recently I tried to introduce this approach to the project.
-Though, the current implementation isn't a full-featured version of DDD (the project is obviously too small for it), it contains just several concepts from it here like introducing the domain of the application, using value objects, data transfer objects and applying command-and-handler pattern to implement essential domain processes (like creating or answering a question).
+Though, the current implementation isn't a full-featured version of DDD (the project is obviously too small for it), it contains just several concepts from it here like introducing the domain of the application, using value objects, data transfer objects and applying command-handler pattern to implement essential domain processes (like creating or answering a question).
 The main purpose is to demonstrate an approach when the business logic of the application can be separated from Laravel models, which allows for cleaner code in models, code re-use and writing unit tests which are not bound to a certain database.